Ray Mallon, Mayor of Middlesbrough

 The mayor is also a visible figure in the town, making use of a two seater Smart car rather than the traditional municipal mayoral limousine.
 He has also spoke of his aim to make Middlesbrough a 'designer label' town, pushing job creation and regeneration of the town centre.
 It is the latter element of this policy that has proven most controversial for Mallon, with his flagship scheme to demolish and replace ageing houses around the Gresham area of the town, angering many residents and even leading the former council leader (and Mallon's former boss) Ken Walker to quit the Labour Group in disgust.
 In 2007 the flagship Middlesbrough Institute of Modern Art (mima) opened, with the Erick van Egeraat-designed building and its collections winning national acclaim, leading one commentator to remark that Middlesbrough had finally thrown off its 'Crap Town' reputation.

 Though re-elected in 2007 by a comfortable margin over Labour once more, opponents of the mayor have campaigned to have the elected mayoralty scrapped altogether, though Mallon's popularity on the law and order issue would appear to have secured the post for the time being.
 Mallon is not averse to taking on opponents, as the regional assembly debate showed, or one to shy away from free publicity, maintaining his weekly column in the regional press.
 In 2005 he called for the parents of unruly children to be sent to jail and for the children of persistent offenders to be taken into care and in 2008 for cigarette machines to be banned in the town.
 Facing re-election in May 2011, he turned his fire on the Conservative-led coalition government, accusing its tough financial settlement for poorer areas like Middlesbrough as tantamount to a "declaration of war".
-He was re-elected in the May poll, though his considerable lead was dented to narrowly scraping through on the first round of the instant run-off with 50% of the vote, following a hard fought campaign where tapes of the mayor using "industrial language" about a female council officer emerged and were seized on by opponents.
+He was re-elected in the May poll, though his considerable lead was dented to narrowly scraping through on the first round of the instant run-off with 50 per cent of the vote, following a hard fought campaign where tapes of the mayor using 'industrial language' about a female council officer emerged and were seized on by opponents.
+Ahead of the 2015 mayoral elections, confirmed by a referendum in the town held in 2013, Mallon has stated this his third term will be his last.

 The teetotal mayor once captained the UK water polo team and is married with two daughters.